michaelruppe/FSAE/Precharge/README.md

 - Bypass the prescaling voltage dividers:
   - Connect `TP5` to precharge resistor (accumulator side)
   - Connect `TP6` to `HV OUT`
 - Apply 4-10V to `HV IN`.
-Exact voltage will depend on accumulator voltage to be simulated: Accumulator Voltage multiplied by `gainVoltageDivider` (from commissioning steps) gives this voltage.
+Exact voltage will depend on accumulator voltage to be simulated: Accumulator Voltage multiplied by `gainVoltageDivider` (0.015 from prescribed components) gives this voltage.
 - Monitor serial data from the microcontroller via USB
 - Power the circuit at `J1`
 - Monitor precharge behaviour in serial console and note precharge percentage and duration.